sestze/srmg/readme_srmg.txt

 	Seed can be changed near the bottom of the script itself.

+	Gentype can be changed in the map properties, currently has prefab, voronoi, and paths.

-	Outputs the map to maps/srmg_seed/srmg_seed.sd7
+	Outputs the map to maps/srmg_gentype_fliptype_seed/srmg_gentype_fliptype_seed.sd7

 You can add your own texture families for generation:
 	1) Create a folder with the family name in /textures/families